 - any condition of a permit has been contravened, is being contravened or is likely to be contravened; or

-The DECC Public Register of Enforcement and Prohibition Notices includes all notices issued in the last five years.
-Notices that are older than five years old are available on request.
-In order to account for the appeals process and quality assurance there is a 5 week period following the date of issue of a notice prior to publication of the notice details on this register.
-Where DECC are notified of an appeal outside this time period, details of the Notice will be removed from the register.
-Notices that have been appealed will not appear on the register until after the appeal has been disposed..
+The OPRED public register of enforcement, improvement and prohibition notices includes all notices issued in the last 5 years.
+Notices that are older than 5 years old are available on request.
+To account for the appeals process and quality assurance there is a 5 week period following the date of issue of a notice prior to publication of the notice details on this register.
+Where OPRED are notified of an appeal outside this time period, details of the notice will be removed from the register.
+Notices that have been appealed will not appear on the register until after the appeal has been disposed.

 |Notice Number||Operator||Notice Type||Legislation||Issue Date|

 |018/2019||BW Offshore Catcher (UK) Limited||Enforcement||Regulation 25(1)(a)(i) of the Fluorinated Greenhouse Gases Regulations 2015||22 October 2019|